not-a-hot-dog/parallelized-disease-modeling/big_data.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/not-a-hot-dog/parallelized-disease-modeling/gh-pages/_images/python_runtime.PNG" height="150"/>
+<em>Screenshot of Python runtime for mapping task</em>
 </p>

-With Spark and Hadoop, we are talking about a completely different magnitude, with 130 seconds recorded as the fastest time with 16 m4.xlarge nodes, each with a supposed 4 cores (Ignacio: in reality a number of cores between 2 and 3).
+With Spark and Hadoop, we are talking about a completely different magnitude, with 130 seconds recorded as the fastest time with 16 m4.xlarge nodes, each with a supposed 4 cores.

 <p align="center">
 <img src="https://raw.githubusercontent.com/not-a-hot-dog/parallelized-disease-modeling/gh-pages/_images/Spark_Runtime.PNG">
+<em>Screenshot of GeoSpark runtime for mapping task</em>
 </p>

 As shown below, by varying the number of worker nodes from 2, 4, 8, 12, 16, we are able to plot the speed-up of the Spark application which plateaus as it increases, with a single worker node taking 436 seconds or ~7 minutes.

 <p align="center">
 <img src="https://raw.githubusercontent.com/not-a-hot-dog/parallelized-disease-modeling/gh-pages/_images/Speedup.png">
+<em>Speedup plot of Spark task</em>
 </p>

 While we observe some version of Strong Scaling predicted by Amdahl's Law, given the parallelization overheads undertaken by Spark in terms of communicating and synchronizing the data across the various nodes, it is expected that the speedup will plateau.